SAP/spartacus-docs/_pages/dev/context.md

 #### Persistence

 `persistence` determines when the context attributes are applied.
-When `route` is used, these arguments will be used throughout the entire application.
+When `route` is used, these arguments will appear throughout the entire application.

 In the case above, the value is set to `route` and therefore it is applied site-wide.